 Combine a few ingredients to make a dip your kids will be surprised that they love.

 Salsa and tortilla chips can be added to any lunch and salsa's good for the kids too.

-This quick and easy recipe stirs up a veggie dip that goes well with breadsticks or crackers.
+This quick and easy recipe stirs up a pizza dip that goes well with breadsticks or crackers.

-A salad with Granny Smith apples, Swiss cheese and hazelnuts blend flavors kids can't refuse.
+A salad with apples, nuts, and raisins blend flavors kids can't refuse.

 The kids won't know this salad is healthy unless you tell them.

 If your kids have rejected carrot salad in the past, sweeten the deal with pineapple, raisins, and honey.

 64. Kids Salad

 Picky eaters who turn their noses up at salad may turn into leafy-green lovers with just a few twists to your typical salad.